dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

 <script src="https://d3js.org/d3.v3.min.js"></script>

 <p class="text">
   Walking around campus, one can spot the iconic trio of landfill, recycling, and compost bins nearly everywhere.
 Recycling and composting are more eco-friendly than throwing everything into landfill, but do students actually use these bins?
-The Daily Bruin investigates how students sort their trash into these bins around campus.
+The Daily Bruin investigates how students sort their trash into these bins on campus and the Hill.
 </p>

 <p class="text" id="interactive-introduction">